philip-lempke/Recipes/Desserts/Mexican Hot Chocolate Snickerdoodles.md

 For the topping:

-1/3 cup sugar
+- 1/3 cup sugar

-1 teaspoon ground cinnamon
+- 1 teaspoon ground cinnamon

 For the cookies:

-1/2 cup canola oil
+- 1/2 cup canola oil

-1 cup sugar
+- 1 cup sugar

-1/4 cup pure maple syrup
+- 1/4 cup pure maple syrup

-3 tablespoons almond milk (Or preferred non-dairy milk)
+- 3 tablespoons almond milk (Or preferred non-dairy milk)

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-1 teaspoon chocolate extract (or more vanilla extract)
+- 1 teaspoon chocolate extract (or more vanilla extract)

-1 2/3 cups flour
+- 1 2/3 cups flour

-1/2 cup unsweetened cocoa powder
+- 1/2 cup unsweetened cocoa powder

-1 teaspoon baking soda
+- 1 teaspoon baking soda

-1/4 teaspoon salt
+- 1/4 teaspoon salt

-1/2 teaspoon cinnamon
+- 1/2 teaspoon cinnamon

-1/2 teaspoon cayenne
+- 1/2 teaspoon cayenne

+## Instructions

 TIP: When measuring oil, measure the maple syrup at the same time so it doesn't stick to the measuring cup.